 Writing the end of an “If You work with Me… then” statement on the website banner answers why the customer should work with you.

 If you work with me, then ‘you will build your confidence’.
 If you work with me, then you will be able to’ design your own website’.
 Don’t forget to only include the last portion of the ‘If-then’ statement.
-In the example below the brainstorm looked like this:

 5. Answer What Life or Business Will Be Like After Working With You

 This copy strategy gives clients a visual to work with.
 It is a look into the future of how you can help them reach their full potential.
+Instead of just focusing on where they are now, your website banner image can help them idealize where they want to be and how they can get there with your help.

 6. Explain How You Are Different